peterlamar/python-cp-cheatsheet/readme.md

 ## Sliding Window

 1. Have a counter or hash-map to count specific array input and keep on increasing the window toward right using outer loop.
 1. Have a while loop inside to reduce the window side by sliding toward right.
 Movement will be based on constraints of problem.
-Go through few examples below
 1. Store the current maximum window size or minimum window size or number of windows based on problem requirement.

 ```python